tanghao-xiaomi/docs/en/app_dev/system_apps/Dev_UI_App.md

 The roles of each directory and file are as follows:

 1. `res`:

     Resource directory: containing the static resource files required for the project to run:

     - `fonts`: Font file directory, containing the fonts used by the application.
     - `icons`: Icon file directory, containing various icons for interface display.
     - `musics`: Music resource directory, containing audio files and their corresponding configuration information.
     - `config.json`: Global configuration file, which stores the project’s configuration parameters.

-2. `audio_ctl.c` / `audio_ctl.h`
+2. `audio_ctl.c`/`audio_ctl.h`

     Audio control module, responsible for implementing audio-related functions, including audio input, output, and volume adjustment operations.

+3. `wifi.c`/`wifi.h`

-3. `wifi.c` / `wifi.h`Wi-Fi control module, responsible for implementing Wi-Fi connection management, initialization, and other functionalities.
+    Wi-Fi control module, responsible for implementing Wi-Fi connection management, initialization, and other functionalities.

+4. `music_player.c`/`music_player.h`

-4. `music_player.c` / `music_player.h`Core logic of the music player, defining and implementing the main functionalities of music playback.
+    Core logic of the music player, defining and implementing the main functionalities of music playback.

+5. `music_player_main.c`

-5. `music_player_main.c`Main entry file of the program, responsible for initializing the music player and starting the main operational logic.
+    Main entry file of the program, responsible for initializing the music player and starting the main operational logic.

 6. `Kconfig`, `Make.defs`, `Makefile` build system files:

     - `Kconfig`: Defines the configuration information and build options for the project.
     - `Make.defs`: Definitions of compilation-related variables and dependency rules.
     - `Makefile`: Defines the build process and dependency management for the project.

-## 5. UI Application Development
+## V. UI Application Development

 ### 1. Overview of UI Structure